Dzzz83/File_Synchronization_System/README.md

 - **RabbitMQ (message queue)** – sync requests are sent to a queue and processed by a separate consumer.
 This decouples HTTP handling from background work and makes the system more resilient under load.
 - **Rate limiting** – a Bucket4j filter limits each IP to 100 requests per minute, protecting the server from abusive clients.
 - **Embedded monitoring** – JavaMelody provides a web dashboard at `/monitoring` showing CPU, memory, HTTP requests, SQL queries, and more (no extra setup).
+- **Shared folders** – users can create shared folders, add members with READ/WRITE permissions, request access by folder name (search), and approve requests.
+Folder owners can delete a shared folder (removes all files and members).
+All file operations respect folder‑level permissions.

 ### Client – Admin GUI (JavaFX)

 - Startup dialog with tabs for login (username + password) and registration, plus separate windows for forgot password and reset password.